aryanfredericks/Msc-Dessertation-3114556F/README.md

 does not reliably produce.
 The rare branch is the only source of OrganismTaxon predictions in the pipeline; without it, all 393 gold organism mentions become false negatives by default.
 The equal delta to the pattern branch (below) confirms the two branches serve complementary, non-overlapping parts of the entity type space.
+Note this ablation predates the human-referent allowlist fix — with the fix in place, the rare branch's contribution is very likely larger, since it is now the sole source of the 228 human-referent mentions as well.

 **Pattern branch / regex (F1 delta: -2.5)**
 Disabling deterministic regex for SequenceVariant dropped F1 by 2.5 points and